jzombie/rich-cms/md-content/z_Miscellaneous/By Age 40.md

-# BY AGE 40 YOU SHOULD BE SMART ENOUGH TO REALIZE THIS:
+# BY AGE 40 YOU SHOULD BE SMART ENOUGH TO REALIZE THIS

 Reference: https://www.linkedin.com/feed/update/urn:li:activity:7177734349981724672?utm_source=share&utm_medium=member_desktop